Intel-bigdata/HiBench/docs/run-hadoopbench.md

 ### 5. Input data size ###

    To change the input data size, you can set `hibench.scale.profile` in `conf/hibench.conf`.
-Available value is tiny, small, large, huge, gigantic and bigdata.
-The definition of these profiles can be found in the workload's conf file i.e. `con/workloads/micro/wordcount.conf`
+Available values are tiny, small, large, huge, gigantic and bigdata.
+The definition of these profiles can be found in the workload's conf file i.e. `conf/workloads/micro/wordcount.conf`

 ### 6. Tuning ###

-Change the below properties in `conf/hibench.conf` to control the parallelism Property        |      Meaning
+Change the below properties in `conf/hibench.conf` to control the parallelism.

+Property        |      Meaning
 ----------------|--------------------------------------------------------
 hibench.default.map.parallelism     |    Mapper number in hadoop